Bijman/srb2bld/README.md

 - Curl,
 - Gawk,
 - Docker (Linux and Windows only),
-- GNU Stow (Linux and MacOS only),
+- GNU Stow (Linux and macOS only),
 - Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package).

 Windows users need to also have installed Git Bash to run this script.
 Also PowerShell is required for updating icons and menu entries (usually it is installed out-of-box on Windows 7 or later).

-As for MacOS users, they need to install these additional dependencies:
+As for macOS users, they need to install these additional dependencies:
 - Cmake,
 - Autoconf,
 - Automake,